lawrennd/old_talks/_uq/includes/emukit-nonlinear-multifidelity.md

 \subsubsection{Nonlinear Multi-fidelity model}

-\notes{In view of the deficiencies of the linear multi-fidelity model, a nonlinear multi-fidelity model is proposed in @Pedikaris:nonlinear17 in order to better capture these correlations.
+\notes{In view of the deficiencies of the linear multi-fidelity model, a nonlinear multi-fidelity model is proposed in @Pedikaris:nonlinear17 to better capture these correlations.
 This nonlinear model is constructed as follows:}
 $$
 \mappingFunction_{\text{high}}(x) = \rho( \, \mappingFunction_{\text{low}}(x)) + \delta(x)
 $$
 \notes{Replacing the linear scaling factor with a non-deterministic function results in a model which can thus capture the nonlinear relationship between the fidelities.}

 \notes{This model is implemented in Emukit as `emukit.multi_fidelity.models.NonLinearModel`.}

 \notes{It is defined in a sequential manner where a Gaussian process model is trained for every set of fidelity data available.
 Once again, we manually fix the noise parameter for each model to 0.
 The parameters of the two Gaussian processes are then optimized sequentially, starting from the low-fidelity.}

 \notes{Create nonlinear model.}